stawbart/Dashboard-Orders/README.md

 # Dashboard-Orders
-Tableau dashboard of incoming supplier orders and warehouse stocks % increases used for reporting in mid-sized factory .
+Tableau dashboard of incoming supplier orders and warehouse stocks % increases used for reporting in mid-sized factory.